tombosmansibm/custom_isam_collection/README.md

 ### Today
 A bit clunky, but you can run the playbooks from the collection.
 It depends on where you install your collections (there's defaults and options).
+An alternative is to create a link to the location (that's what is actually proposed in the **IBM Security Verify Access - IBM automation cookbook** https://www.securitylearningacademy.com/enrol/index.php?id=5578)
+Note that, specifically for playbooks, there is not much value at this moment to put them in your own collection until Ansible 2.11 is available .

 List the installed collection.
 ```